Davis W. Frank

 - Test-driven Development

-- I write tests first so that design, implementation, refactoring, and bug fixing are easier.
+- I write tests first so that design, implementation, refactoring, and bug fixing are faster and less expensive.
 I enjoy encouraging teams to do the same because it makes teams, business owners, and customers happy.

 - Pair Programming

-- I can pair on code with another developer.
+- I can code with another developer.
 It is fun, fast, and encourages information sharing.
 I also like coaching others to be better pairs.
-And that helps teams get smoother and faster.
+That helps teams get more productive and reduces product risk across the board.

 - Web Application & SaaS Development